stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 ## 11.2 Examples and Counter-Examples

+It may be helpful to consider the two most populus states, one that remains in lock-down (as of May 13, 2020) and the other that has re-opened.
+- Is there a spike in the number of cases after opening?
+If so, this would indicate that re-opening is premature?
+- Is there a continued growth in the number of cases during lock-down?
+If so, this might indicate that the lock-down is ineffective.

 ### 11.2.1 California
+California remains in lock-down  (as of May 13, 2020).

 California has a population of 39,512,223 people, and a COVID-19 death toll of 1,779 people, or 0.004 % of the population.
 Compare this to:
 - [Seasonal flu](https://www.cdph.ca.gov/Programs/CID/DCDC/CDPH%20Document%20Library/Immunization/Week2019-2011_FINALReport.pdf): (658/39,512,223)*100 = 0.001%
 - [Fatal car accidents](https://www.iihs.org/topics/fatality-statistics/detail/state-by-state): (3,563/39,512,223)*100 = 0.009%.